postmanlabs/pmquickstarts/site/pmguides/src/stripe/stripe.md

 ![create customer with email](assets/postman_create_customer_with_email_request.png)

-You'll see the email address in the reponse:
+You'll see the email address in the response:

 ![create customer with email response](assets/postman_create_customer_with_email_response.png)